 When we turn to drastic measures, as opposed to following a structured, nutritious diet, we end up slowing down our BMR (Basal Metabolic Rate), i.e., the rate at which we burn calories, even while we’re resting (our body is constantly powering processes like breathing, keeping our heart beating and, in general, keeping us alive and functioning).8

-This is possibly why people who go on extreme diets end up gaining back the body fat that they lose – it’s quite likely that their BMR has slowed down, which means that they’re now burning less calories during the day.
+This is possibly why people who go on extreme diets end up gaining back the body fat that they lose – it’s quite likely that their BMR has slowed down, which means that they’re now burning fewer calories during the day.
 One can see how this would defeat the purpose altogether.9

 Even overlooking certain nutrients can make it hard for us to manage our weight.
 Let’s take the example of protein.
 Many people who lead relatively sedentary lifestyles tend to assume that protein is mainly for those who regularly lift weights or are generally more physically active.
-To the contrary, protein is important for anyone, even if they don’t have a highly active lifestyle (those who have a higher level of activity would just need a larger amount of protein).
+On the contrary, protein is important for anyone, even if they don’t have a highly active lifestyle (those who have a higher level of activity would just need a larger amount of protein).
 The macronutrient can help increase one’s BMR, by building lean muscle (an active tissue that burns calories even during rest), and also promotes satiety, which keeps one’s appetite in check.8, 10

 Nutrition offers us a preventative way out of lifestyle diseases.